Board Member Profiles

 Robyn is committed and passionate about working as part of a team, with families and most importantly the individual.

-Emina Cholich is a Senior Registered Psychologist and is currently completing her Clinical Psychology endorsement program with AHPRA.
+Emina Cholich is a Clinical Psychologist and Specialist Behaviour Support Practitioner.
 She has completed research in the area of Autism Diagnostic assessment gold standard processes, and received a National Prize from the APS for her research and clinical work throughout her Clinical Psychology Training at University.

 She has worked with Autistic children, adolescents and adults for 11 years in both an assessment and therapeutic capacity.
 Emina has a particular interest in diagnostic assessment and long-term systemic intervention with adolescents and adults presenting with neurodiversity and complex mental health comorbidity.